neuralpain/oneclickwinrar/README.md

 ### [licenserar.cmd][license]

 C'mon, you've been using WinRAR unlicensed for years.
-Get a license and be done with that infinite 40-day trial.
-(You can also use this script to install a WinRAR license that you [purchased from RARLAB®][purchase].)
+Get a license and be done with that infinite 40-day trial. (`licenserar` can also install a WinRAR license that you [purchased from RARLAB®][purchase].)

-Run once using an elevated PowerShell terminal.
-[Overwriting](#overwriting-licenses) is disabled.
-For more functionality, download and [customize](#customization) the script.
+Run the following command using an elevated PowerShell terminal.
+Overwriting is disabled by default.
+For more functionality, download and customize the script.

 ```
 irm "https://shorter.gg/HbZotB" | iex